tarakanbg/vatsim_online/README.md

-This gem provides one public method: `vatsim_online`, which can be applied to any string (or variable containing a string) representing a full or partial ICAO code.
+This gem provides one public method: `vatsim_online`, which can be applied to any string (or variable containing a string) representing a full or partial ICAO code or a comma-separated list of ICAO codes.
 The provided ICAO code or fragment will be used as a search criteria and matched against the current vatsim data.

 For example if you want to retrieve all active stations (ATC positions and pilots) for Vienna airport (ICAO: LOWW), then you can use: